Senior U.S. Senator visits Taiwan, calls it "a free country" with "right to remain free" as China threat looms

 "We come here from the United States bringing a message from the Congress of commitment, of long-term friendship and a determination that a free country like Taiwan absolutely has the right to remain free and preserve self-determination," Wicker said during a news conference alongside Taiwan's President Lai Ching-te at the presidential office, as shown in video published by the Reuters news agency.

-China's Foreign Ministry did not immediately respond to a CBS News request for reaction to the language used by Wicker to describe Taiwan.
+China's Foreign Ministry responded to a CBS News request for reaction to the language used by Wicker to describe Taiwan over the weekend, with a statement saying the senators' visit to Taiwan "and the dissemination of erroneous remarks on Taiwan issues violate the one-China principle and the U.S.-China joint communiqués, undermine China's sovereignty and territorial integrity, and send wrong signals to Taiwan independence forces."

+The ministry statement voiced China's "strong dissatisfaction" with the visit and the comments by Wicker, and said the "future of Taiwan must be decided by the 1.4 billion Chinese people, including the people of Taiwan.
+China will be reunified, and it must be reunified.
+This is an irreversible trend that no one or any organization can reverse."

 Wicker, who chairs the powerful Armed Services Committee and is a vocal supporter of Taiwan, said he and Fischer were visiting to better understand Taiwan's needs, and they wanted to reiterate to Taiwan "our determination to remain the best of friends and to defend the freedom of everyone and both of our great countries."